 The MHP program at UGA gave me the knowledge and practical skills that allowed me to transition from being an electrical engineer to running two local historic preservation non-profits.
 I always tell people that what I learned in the two-year program prepared me for almost any job in the cultural heritage field.
 The most valuable part of the experience was the interaction with others, many of whom were also transitioning from other disciplines.
 It is a well-rounded program for well-rounded learners of any age or background.

 There are many advantages to having a Master’s degree when heading into the field of Historic Preservation.
-Daniel J. Vivian, a historian with the National Register of Historic places, explains some of these in “The MA and a Career in Historic Preservation”
+Daniel J. Vivian, a historian with the National Register of Historic places, explains in “The MA and a Career in Historic Preservation".

 UGA Career Center